Given name: Legal status

+American musician Prince became mononymously known by his birth name before later changing his stage name to an unpronounceable symbol.

 A child's given name or names are usually chosen by the parents soon after birth.
 If a name is not assigned at birth, one may be given at a naming ceremony, with family and friends in attendance.
 In most jurisdictions, a child's name at birth is a matter of public record, inscribed on a birth certificate, or its equivalent.
 In Western cultures, people normally retain the same given name throughout their lives.
 However, in some cases these names may be changed by following legal processes or by repute.
 People may also change their names when immigrating from one country to another with different naming conventions.

 In certain jurisdictions, a government-appointed registrar of births may refuse to register a name for the reasons that it may cause a child harm, that it is considered offensive, or if it is deemed impractical.
 In France, the agency can refer the case to a local judge.
 Some jurisdictions, such as Sweden, restrict the spelling of names.
 (Note: Protesting Swedish naming laws, in 1996, two parents attempted to name their child Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116, stating that it was "a pregnant, expressionistic development that we see as an artistic creation".)
 In Denmark, one does not need to register a given name for the child until the child is six months old, and in some cases, one can even wait a little longer than this before the child gets an official name.

 Origins and meanings

-John, a name of Hebrew origin, is very popular in the Western World, and has given many variants depending on the language: Shaun, Eoin, Ian, Juan, Ivan, and Yahya.
-Click on the image to see the diagram in full detail.

 Parents may choose a name because of its meaning.
 This may be a personal or familial meaning, such as giving a child the name of an admired person, or it may be an example of nominative determinism, in which the parents give the child a name that they believe will be lucky or favourable for the child.
 Given names most often derive from the following categories: